 A. The verbal Ijazah is the valid norm in the Hadith tradition, however some students may prefer to have a written document with the full chain connected to their own name, bearing the seal of the granting scholar that stands as a proof for years to come.

 Q. Are there any other reasons why a written certificate is sought?

 A. Yes, for increased accuracy in the chain and text of the narration.
 Very often the Musalsal works were printed decades ago by non-specialists and they are replete with typos and inconsistencies.
-Many scholars granting Ijazah simply copy/paste these chains and pass them on to their students, however Shaykh Mohammed is recognised in the field for his research and definitive redaction of every chain he passes on & his work is highly sought after.
+Most scholars granting Ijazah simply copy/paste these chains and pass them on to their students, however Shaykh Mohammed is recognised in the field for his research and definitive redaction of every chain he passes on & his work is highly sought after.

 Q. How can I obtain a written certificate?